- Lisa Allen – Board Chair

 Dianne is also on the Board of Directors of Habitat for Humanity, Waterloo Region and Fiduciary Trust Company of Canada.
 In the past she also served on the Board of Directors of Women’s Crisis Services of Waterloo Region and the Victoria Order of Nurses for Waterloo and Wellington Counties.

-Dianne, her husband and son operate a farm in Wilmot Township.
+Dianne and her son operate a farm in Wilmot Township.
 She spends her spare time with her three grandchildren as well as gardening in her large vegetable garden.
 Click here to view Dianne’s LinkedIn.